 Harvesting Balm of Gilead

 Around Joybilee Farm one of the first signs of spring is the pleasant fragrance of the wind in the cottonwood trees.
 It fills the air with a joyous perfume and announces the season for the harvest of the spring buds needed for Balm of Gilead ointment.
 In the late spring, you’ll know if you have cottonwoods growing near you, by the abundant white, cottony fluff that lines the lanes and pathways and floats through the air.
+But don’t wait for the fluff before you start looking for cottonwood buds or you’ll miss out.
+These are not the only spring buds that can be used for herbal remedies either!

 Make positive identification of the cottonwood tree

+You’ll find these cottonwoods near water in a riparian habitat or where the habitat contains underground springs.
+Cottonwoods are tall trees and will stand out in the forest, surrounded by shorter pines, spruce, and birch.
+Often other fast growing, water-loving species will be growing nearby such as aspen and alder.
 These pictures are of the Black Cottonwood, native to Western North America.
 The bark of the trunk of a mature Black Cottonwood tree is grey and deeply fissured.

 The young tree bark is grayish green with prominent lenticels, similar to birch.
-The young growth changes colors to bright reddish brown as the sap rises in spring.
+The young growth changes colours to bright reddish brown as the sap rises in spring.
 The mature tree can be up to 30 meters (100 feet) tall and has a distinctive silhouette in the spring landscape.
-If you are looking for the tree in the summer, it will be fully leafed out.
+If you are looking for a tree in the summer, it will be fully leafed out.
 The leaves are dark green, long, and sometimes heart-shaped.
 On the underside of the leaf, there is often a splotch of the reddish-brown resin still evident.

 The cottonwood trees are prone to wind damage and a windfall branch in winter or early spring can yield an abundance of resinous buds.
 If you find such a treasure, be sure to harvest every single bud.
-On the other hand, usually the tree is too tall to allow you to harvest from a mature tree, and those looking for this herbal treasure will be searching for young saplings between 2 feet and 10 feet tall.
+On the other hand, usually, the tree is too tall to allow you to harvest from a mature tree, and those looking for this herbal treasure will be searching for young saplings between 2 feet and 10 feet tall.
 At this height the trunk is supple and the branches can be bent over to bring the buds within easy picking range.

 I’m told that the First Nations people in British Columbia tap the mature cottonwood trees to gather the resinous healing sap, but I haven’t had personal experience with this way to harvest Balm of Gilead.
 I’d love to learn more about this practice.
 If you’ve done this yourself or watched the elders do it I’d love it if you’d leave a comment and tell me your experience.